 Properties are associated with MIB nodes.
 The properties associated with a MIB object are also inherited by all children of that MIB node.
 Inherited properties cannot be removed from a MIB object, but they can be redefined.
-Nodes with associated properties have a green background in the MIB tree as shown by Figure 2.
+Nodes with associated properties have an underlined text in the MIB tree as shown by Figure 2.